What is the Waikiki International Marketplace? Let’s discuss this interesting cultural center and the ways it has changed throughout the years.

 International Market or Older Relic?

 Over time, the appeal of the Waikiki International Marketplace became the sale of uniquely Hawaiian keepsakes.
-Visitors could purchase Hawaiian hula dancer dolls, flowered Aloha shirts, and woven hats.
+Visitors could purchase Hawaiian hula dancer dolls, flowered Aloha shirts (you can also shop on Amazon), and woven hats.

 Additionally, live music and interesting restaurants served delicious foods that tourists may not have sampled before.